damien-pous/partial-orders/thoughts.md

 # TODO

+split hb.v / hb_spo.v
+prefix the other files with cs do a typeclass attempt?

-smart constructor for GPO
+smart constructor for SPO/IPO/GPO ?

-direct sub-GPO construct?
+GPO products/sums/option

-GPO products/sums
+distributive GPO

-resplit ops and laws ??
-merge Setoid and PO ??

-distributive, Heyting, Boolean
+Heyting algebras ? (on top of SPO sB or ???)
+Boolean algebras ? (on top of GPO (sB,sB), or ???)

 setoid_congruence tactic
 lattice tactics